Cross-Industry Benefits of Robotic Process Automation (RPA)

 In this post, we’ll dwell on the most viable robotic process automation use cases that any industry can successfully implement, as well as a few specific cases for the finance, healthcare, and retail sectors.

-Today, spend $5 to $25 for manually processing an invoice.
+Today, 50% of businesses spend $5 to $25 for manually processing an invoice.
 Beyond bearing the execution costs, manual invoicing also tends to take more time, resulting in extended sales cycles and occasionally even cash flow issues.

 Primarily this is due to the reason that the procure-to-pay process involves a lot of multiple (manual) data extraction steps from various systems (ERP, CRM, vendor management software, etc).
 RPA tools can patch the lack of interoperability between these systems and incorporate automation without disrupting the existing solutions.

 Automating the procure-to-pay and invoicing processes results in numerous benefits for businesses: